MathsJam/mathsjam-site/gathering/uk/2021/saturday-night-tables.md

 Here's a list of Saturday Night Tables activities, and where they'll be.
 The table activities will be taking place from 8pm.

 ## Summary
+<strong>Keynote Room</strong>: MathsJam Jam<br />
 <strong>Location TBC</strong>: Jeopardy! - This will start at 8:30 to allow people to do table activities first<br />
 <strong>Table A</strong>: Story Exchange Table<br />
 <strong>Table B</strong>: Modular Origami<br />
 <strong>Table C</strong>: Countdown<br />
 <strong>Table D</strong>: Craft<br />
 <strong>Table E</strong>: Board Games<br />

+### Keynote Room: MathsJam Jam (Sam Hartburn)

+Sing along to popular songs that have been rewritten with mathematical lyrics.
+This will start at 9pm to allow people to do table activities first.

 ### Location TBC: Jeopardy!
 (Matthew Scroggs &amp; Adam Townsend)